vuongducphuong/documentation/content/applications/general/developer_mode.rst

 Developer Mode (debug mode)
 ===========================

-The developer mode (or debug mode) unlocks access to extra and advanced tools in Odoo.
+The developer mode (or debug mode) unlocks access to extra and advanced tools in Leansoft.
 There are several ways to activate the developer mode: through the :ref:`settings <general/developer_mode/settings>`, the :ref:`browser extension <general/developer_mode/browser-extension>`, through